stevenpall/github-actions/flux-pull-request/README.md

 To have Flux clean up resources it created, you must be running version `1.11.0` and include the flag `--sync-garbage-collection`.
 More information on this feature can be found [here](https://github.com/weaveworks/flux/blob/master/site/garbagecollection.md).

-Unfortunately, it appears that there is currently a bug with this feature (https://github.com/weaveworks/flux/issues/1873), so Helm releases may not be properly cleanup up even though their `HelmRelease` has been deleted from the config repo.
+Unfortunately, it appears that there is currently a bug with this feature (https://github.com/weaveworks/flux/issues/1873), so Helm releases may not be properly cleaned up even though their `HelmRelease` has been deleted from the config repo.
 For now, this may require a manual `helm del --purge <release name>`.